blackmagic-debug/black-magic-org/hacking/target-cortex-m.md

 ### Adding Flash

-As you did with RAM you will need to tell gdb about the size(s) and addresses of programmable read-only memory (Flash) on the device.
+As you did with RAM, you will need to tell gdb about the size(s) and addresses of programmable read-only memory (Flash) on the device.
 Because every device tends to have a slightly different way of programming things, adding a segment of Flash memory means adding the address and size of Flash, and then adding pointers to functions that can erase and write the Flash (reading is handled by just reading memory).

 Some Flash memories can only be erased all at once, some can be erased in variable sized sectors, and others can be erased in pages of fixed size.
 A _region_ is Flash at a given address, and of a given length, that has the same erase and programming requirements.